Credit One Bank Wander® Card review: Earn travel rewards with fair credit

 How you earn

 Credit One Bank Wander cardholders earn 10X points on eligible hotels and car rentals booked using the Credit One Bank travel partner, 5X points on eligible travel, including flights, dining, and gas purchases, and 1X points on all other purchases.
-That’s an impressive set of rewards rates and mix of bonus categories which could help you rack up a lot of points.
-You’ll also earn a flat 1X points on all other purchases.
+That’s an impressive set of rewards rates and a solid mix of bonus categories, which could help you rack up a lot of points.

-The Chase Sapphire Reserve® and the Capital One Venture X Rewards Credit Card, two of the top travel rewards cards on the market, both offer 10X points or miles respectively when you make eligible hotel and rental car bookings through their designated travel portals, but their annual fees eclipse those of the Wander card.
-Keep in mind, however, that those cards offer plenty of value via other perks that could easily justify a higher fee.
+Comparatively, the Chase Sapphire Reserve® and the Capital One Venture X Rewards Credit Card, two of the top travel rewards cards on the market, both offer 10X points or miles respectively when you make eligible hotel and rental car bookings through their designated travel portals.
+Their annual fees and credit requirements, however, eclipse those of the Wander card.

 How to redeem

 When it comes to redeeming your rewards, there are quite a few options on the table.
 For example, you can redeem your points for statement credits (in 1,000-point increments), gift cards, merchandise and travel.